DreamWorks, Hasbro talks slowed by discussion over structure - source

 The offer values DreamWorks at $2.56 billion, according to calculations by Reuters.
 The company's shares closed at $26.02 on Friday.

-DreamWorks' talks with Hasbro come a month after similar discussion with Japan's Softbank Corp (9984.T) fell apart, as the price for a deal acted as a deterrent, according to a source.
-[ID:nL3N0RV1Y4]
+DreamWorks' talks with Hasbro come a month after similar discussion with Japan's Softbank Corp fell apart, as the price for a deal acted as a deterrent, according to a source.

 (Reporting by Narottam Medhora in Bangalore and Ronald Grover in Los Angeles)